 National Park Service, Pennsylvania.

-Paddlers slip down the river between low forested mountains; anglers wade the trout streams; hikers scan the valley from the ridge or peer into the 1000-foot-deep Water Gap.
+Paddlers slip down the river between low forested mountains; anglers wade the trout streams; hikers scan the valley from the ridges, or peer into the 1000-foot-deep Water Gap.
 This valley has been home to humans for over 10,000 years.
 Floodplains nourished the Native farmer; waterfalls drew the Victorian vacationer.
-Today, a 70,000-acre park welcomes those who seek the outdoors close to home.
+Today, this 70,000-acre park welcomes those who seek the outdoors close to home.

 Delaware Water Gap National Recreation Area is a long, narrow park that sits between two major interstates, I-80 at the south and I-84 at the north.
 US 209 is the main north/south road through the park on the Pennsylvania side and Old Mine Road is the main north/south road though the park on the New Jersey side.